-Whether you’re the Owner or the Marketing Manager of an accounting firm – getting buy-in for your marketing strategy is vital.
+Whether you’re the owner or the marketing manager of an accounting firm, getting buy-in for your marketing strategy is vital.

-And like everything in marketing, it all starts with your brand.
+As with all marketing, it all starts with your brand.

 Lead with brand – show them how important it is to the marketing plan